No Freedom Day cheer for UK travel and leisure stocks

 He was referring to the bets investors had placed on sectors such as hospitality, expecting them to gain from Britain’s blistering vaccination pace, which would allow people to travel, dine out and socialise before other European countries.

-But UK-listed shares of cruise operator Carnival Plc (EZJ.L) and British Airways-owner IAG (ICAG.L) fell between 5% and 10%, reversing some of the gains they had notched up earlier this year.
+But UK-listed shares of cruise operator Carnival Plc <CCL.L, and airlines easyJet and British Airways-owner IAG fell between 5% and 10%, reversing some of the gains they had notched up earlier this year.

-Shares in Restaurant Group (RTN.L), which operates outlets such as Wagamama and Frankie & Bennie's, fell as much as 5.2% while Cineworld (CINE.L) stocks were down around 10%.
+Shares in Restaurant Group, which operates outlets such as Wagamama and Frankie & Bennie’s, fell as much as 5.2% while Cineworld stocks were down around 10%.

 “The airlines, restaurants and leisure companies may not get the strong summer trading they’ve long hoped for,” Mould added.

 The sell-off coincides with a broader risk-off wave, with bond yields plumbing multi-month lows and world stocks facing their longest losing streak since the pandemic first hit.
-British losses weighed on euro zone counterparts, which fell 3.7% (.SXTP).
+British losses weighed on euro zone counterparts, which fell 3.7%.

 “The final removal of COVID restrictions (is) doing more to raise fears of a more pronounced outbreak than raise hopes around an economic boost,” said Joshua Mahony, senior market analyst at IG.